selfcustody/krux/docs/getting-started/using-a-single-sig-wallet.en.md

     <img src="../../img/specter/create-singlekey-wallet-screen-600.png">

-    Congrats, you just created a single-key wallet with your key!
+    Congrats, you just created a single-sig wallet with your key!

 === "Sparrow"